svanderbleek/interactive-math/README.md

 * Towards Intuitive Reasoning in Axiomatic Geometry
 * The Elfe System - Verifying mathematical proofs of undergraduate students
 * Desirable features of educational theorem provers
+* Evaluating the Usability of Interactive Verification Systems.

 ## Ehrenfeucht-Fraisse Games